microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 5. Length of Individual Sessions in Minutes

 This query provides you with the length of time of individual sessions, graphed by putting them into time bins increasing in 2.5 minute increments.
 The query logic calculates the length of time of each session that occurs and then sorts them into time bins going up in 2.5 minute increments denoted by the `let sessionLengthMinuteBins = 2.5;` variable.
-To adjust the 2.5 minute time bins, simply modify the `sessionLengthMinuteBins` variable, note that this number represents minutes.
+To adjust the 2.5 minute time bins, simply modify the `sessionLengthMinuteBins` variable.
+Note that this number represents minutes.

 ```sql
 let sessionLengthMinuteBins = 2.5;